This crochet rainbow baby blanket is an easy beginner friendly project while at the same time has the look of something that took much longer to make!

 What do you think of the fun rainbow colors?
-Reminds me of summer, unicorns and all types of fun things right?
-I personally love the bright colors and my kids love it too so that was good enough for me to crochet up this colorful crochet blanket!
-Three kids under 10 loving bright fun colors.. who would have thought? 🙂 🌈
+This yarn reminds me of summer, unicorns, and all types of fun things.
+I love the bright colors, and my kids love it too, so that was good enough for me to crochet up this colorful crochet blanket!
+Three kids under ten who love warm, bright, fun colors.
+Who would have thought? 🙂 🌈

 The yarn that is perfect for this rainbow crochet blanket!

 I used Red Heart Super Saver Stripes so I could get the look of stripes without all the color changes and let’s not forget weaving in ends!
 Yuck!
 If rainbow stripes aren’t for you then no worries this yarn comes in some great color varieties so there is something you will love!

 Check out all the choices on the Red Heart Yarns website or even on Amazon.
 Just look at the picture below to see how smoothly the colors blend together!
 I can’t wait to see how your blanket turns out.

 This colorful blanket uses only 1 skien of yarn!

 Guess what?
 This blanket only used one skein of yarn!
 Which makes it great for a small lap throw, baby blanket, or even as a photo prop.
 It’s the perfect size for little ones, and my kids already claimed this one as their own since according to them, this blanket is super cool. 😂

 If you think this stitch looks complicated, then you are mistaken because it is beginner friendly and works up fast!
 Promise. 🙂 This blanket is made up of entirely double crochets!
 If you need a refresher on how a double crochet stitch is worked up then click on over to my beginner tutorial “here“.